AliKhudiyev/Naval-Battleship/README.md

 - to play with a bot: **_./bs -b [difficulty level]_**
 - to make 2 bots play **_./bs -b [difficulty level1] [difficulty level2]_**

-_Note:_ There are 2 difficulty levels: easy and normal.
+_Note:_ There are 3 difficulty levels: easy, normal and hard.
 To play with an easy bot type 0, with a normal bot 1 and with a hard bot 2.
 _The most frequent bot scores over 100 plays:_